 Alcohol can also work against erectile function.
 A drink may reduce anxiety for some people.
 More alcohol can blunt arousal, delay orgasm, impair judgment, and make erections less reliable.
 In that situation, tadalafil may still be in your system, but alcohol can make sexual performance harder.

-Why it matters: The interaction is not only about side effects; it can also reduce the benefit you wanted.
+Why it matters: The interaction is not only about side effects; it may also reduce the benefit you wanted.

-Tadalafil stays active long enough that timing deserves attention.
-Many people notice effects within the first couple of hours, but response varies.
-The medication is known for a longer duration than some other erectile dysfunction medicines, and its average half-life is about 17.5 hours.
-That means some active drug can remain in the body the next day.
+Tadalafil lasts long enough that timing deserves attention.
+Many people notice effects within the first few hours, but response varies.
+The medication is known for a longer duration than some erectile dysfunction medicines, and its average half-life is about 17.5 hours.
+That means active drug can remain in the body well into the next day.

 Common prescribed patterns include lower daily dosing and higher as-needed dosing.
 Daily use creates steadier tadalafil exposure, while as-needed use creates a more noticeable dosing window.
 Do not change your prescribed dose to make alcohol feel safer.
-Instead, consider your expected alcohol intake and discuss recurring side effects with a clinician.
+If alcohol repeatedly causes headaches, flushing, dizziness, or poor response, discuss the pattern with a prescriber or pharmacist.

 If you monitor home blood pressure, averaging several readings can help organize information for a healthcare visit.
-It does not decide whether mixing is safe for you.
+This calculator supports simple averaging; it does not decide whether mixing Cialis and alcohol is safe for you.

 Blood Pressure Average Calculator